Subsea internet cables could help detect earthquakes

 The scientists were able to use individual spans of cable between repeaters - devices that help boost the signal - as separate sensors.

-"If we apply this technique to a large number of cables", Dr Bara said, "we could transform this underwater infrastructure into a giant array of detectors for earthquakes, ocean currents and more.
+"If we apply this technique to a large number of cables", Dr Mara said, "we could transform this underwater infrastructure into a giant array of detectors for earthquakes, ocean currents and more.

 "Extending the seismic network from land to the seafloor will improve our understanding of the internal structure of the Earth and its dynamic behaviour" he added.